-Applied provides manufacturing equipment, services and software to the global semiconductor, display, solar photovoltaic (PV) and related industries.
-Applied's customers include manufacturers of semiconductor wafers and chips, liquid crystal and other displays, solar PV cells and modules, and other electronic devices.
+Applied provides manufacturing equipment, services and software to the global semiconductor, display, and related industries.
+Applied's customers include manufacturers of semiconductor wafers and chips, liquid crystal and other displays, and other electronic devices.
 These customers may use what they manufacture in their own end products or sell the items to other companies for use in advanced electronic components.
-Applied operates in four reportable segments: Silicon Systems, Applied Global Services, Display, and Energy and Environmental Solutions.
-A summary of financial information for each reportable segment is found in Note 13 of Notes to Consolidated Condensed Financial Statements.
+Applied operates in three reportable segments: Semiconductor Systems, Applied Global Services and Display and Adjacent Markets.
+A summary of financial information for each reportable segment is found in Note 14 of Notes to Consolidated Condensed Financial Statements.
 A discussion of factors that could affect Applied's operations is set forth under "Risk Factors" in Part II, Item 1A, which is incorporated herein by reference.
 Product development and manufacturing activities occur primarily in the United States, Europe, Israel, and Asia.
 Applied's broad range of equipment and service products are highly technical and are sold primarily through a direct sales force.

-Applied's results are driven primarily by worldwide demand for semiconductors, which in turn depends on end-user demand for electronic products.
-Each of Applied's businesses is subject to cyclical industry conditions, as demand for manufacturing equipment and services can change depending on supply and demand for chips, display technologies, solar PVs and other electronic devices, as well as other factors, such as global economic and market conditions, and the nature and timing of technological advances in fabrication processes.
+Applied's results are driven primarily by worldwide demand for semiconductors and displays, which in turn depends on end-user demand for electronic products.
+Each of Applied's businesses is subject to variable industry conditions, as demand for manufacturing equipment and services can change depending on supply and demand for chips, display technologies and other electronic devices, as well as other factors, such as global economic and market conditions, and the nature and timing of technological advances in fabrication processes.
 In addition, a significant driver in the semiconductor and display industries is end-demand for mobile consumer products, which is characterized by seasonality that impacts the timing of customer investments in manufacturing equipment and, in turn, Applied's business.
 In light of these conditions, Applied's results can vary significantly year-over-year, as well as quarter-over-quarter.